 Continue along the trail, going back to the village of Stans.
 As you descend, you can already see the church in Stans, where you started your hike.

-Go either early in the morning or late in the afternoon as there are many people on this trail.
-You will stand in a queue on this narrow trail in early afternoon.
+- Go either early in the morning or late in the afternoon as there are many people on this trail.
+You will stand in a queue on this narrow trail in the early afternoon.

 - If you start along the trail in the forest (clockwise loop) you can avoid paying the entrance fee.

 - In some sections the trail in the canyon is quite slippery because of the many waterfalls around.

 - Click the link to find out more about hiking the Austrian Alps.

 To get to the trailhead of Wolfsklamm, drive to the village of Stans, and park your car near the big catholic church in the centre of the village.

 Add a comment

 You must be logged in to post a comment.